learn-co-curriculum/uci-mod-3-reading-object-oriented-code/README.md

 ## Identify Inputs and Outputs

 In code following, standard Ruby `class` syntax inputs will most often be found in the `initialize` method.
-Inputs, however, can _also_ be passed in to any
+Inputs, however, can _also_ be passed into any
 method:

 ```ruby